Updated June 2021

 Are you doing everything you can to keep your mind sharp as you age?

-A lifetime of reading can lead to slower memory loss and can also help us to avoid Alzheimer’s disease.
+We can’t control every aspect of how we age, but we definitely can do certain things to help.
+A lifetime of reading can lead to slower memory loss and can also help us to avoid cognitive disorders such as Alzheimer’s disease.
 The mental stimulation offered by reading can greatly help in keeping our brains in tip-top shape until the end of our lives.

 Read, read, read.